Brunch & Batter

 • Using a culinary torch, sweep the flame over the sugar until it starts to bubble and turns a dark golden brown.
 Let the banana sit for 1-2 minutes to cool.

 • Assemble the banana split.
 Grab a small plate or oval bowl.
-Place the banana slices down, brulee side up.
-Using an ice cream scoop or spoon, add 1- 3 scoops of yogurt to the top of the bananas.
+Place the banana slices down, brûlée side up.
+Using an ice cream scoop or spoon, add 1 to 3 scoops of yogurt on top of the bananas.
 Add desired toppings.
 Serve immediately.

 Nutrition*